Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes: Introduction

-Natural language processing (NLP) can help extract SBDH-related information from clinical progress notes and expand the utility of such information in patient care \cite{hayes2022using, topaz2019extracting, peng2023clinical}.
+Natural language processing (NLP) can help extract SBDH-related information from clinical notes and expand the utility of such information in patient care \cite{hayes2022using, topaz2019extracting, peng2023clinical}.
 NLP is a branch of computer science that involves automated learning, understanding, and generation of natural languages, enabling the interactions between machines and human languages.
-Although NLP deals with a variety of tasks involving unstructured text data (e.g., event prediction \cite{mahbub2022unstructured}, entity recognition \cite{li2020survey}, question-answering (QA) for information extraction \cite{mahbub2023cpgqa}, and relation extraction \cite{eberts2019span}), in this article, we use extractive question-answering (extractive QA) task to automatically extract information related to IDU from clinical progress notes in EHRs.
+Although NLP deals with a variety of tasks involving unstructured text data (e.g., event prediction \cite{mahbub2022unstructured}, entity recognition \cite{li2020survey}, question-answering (QA) for information extraction \cite{mahbub2023cpgqa}, and relation extraction \cite{eberts2019span}), in this article, we use extractive question-answering (extractive QA) task to automatically extract information related to IDU from clinical notes in EHRs.
 To avoid redundancy, for the rest of the paper we use ``QA'' in place of ``extractive QA''.
+In this QA task, given a query and a clinical note, a QA model would return the relevant answer verbatim from the note as the extracted information.
+Thus, a QA system is tasked with learning to read and comprehend the clinical note provided a query and then extract information consisting of consecutive words from the notes relevant to the query from that note (Figure~\ref{fig:example}).